gaspardaurymarceau/GDec/README.md

 ##### Usage :
 GDec is a tool allowing the Decomposition of an item's recipe following given recipes.

-Its config file (I recoppend using the .gdec extension to spot it easely) is formatted as follows :
+Its config file (I recommend using the .gdec extension to spot it easely) is formatted as follows :

 ```
 :BASE